William J. Fishman

-William J. Fishman (1 April 1921 – 22 December 2014) was a British historian and academic.
+William Jack Fishman (1 April 1921 – 22 December 2014) was a British historian and academic.
 He was the author of several books on topics ranging from revolutionary advocacy in Europe during the late 19th and early 20th centuries to the history of the East End of London.
-He has been defined as a "libertarian Socialist."

 Early life and education

 Fishman was born in London in 1921.
 The son of an immigrant tailor from Russia and his Ukrainian wife, he spent his formative years in the East End of London.
 At 15, he was an eyewitness to the Battle of Cable Street, and recalled:

 I was moved to tears to see bearded Jews and Irish Catholic dockers standing up to stop Mosley.
 I shall never forget that as long as I live, how working-class people could get together to oppose the evil of fascism.